When discussing the greatest or most entertaining soccer teams, it’s a great debate, but surely it matters more if they’re successful.

 Jose Mourinho regularly deployed his Real Madrid team in a 4-5-1 formation.

 Importance of Teamwork in Soccer

 There is no substitute for teamwork in soccer.
 A well-oiled unit is trained to take apart even the best defensive formations.
-Tactics allow players to draw out individual defenders in order to penetrate their defensive blocks.
+Tactics allow players to draw out individual defenders to penetrate their defensive blocks.

-- Working to the coaches plan
+- Working with the coaches plan

 - Defending as a team